Q: Will the IRS enforce the Affordable Care Act’s penalty for 2018 tax returns?

 To clarify, it is always illegal to lie to the IRS.
 So you can’t say you had coverage when you actually didn’t.
 (Employers, exchanges, and health insurance companies also report to the IRS; this isn’t just the honor system.)
 And although the IRS can’t use their normal enforcement avenues for collecting the penalty, they can deduct it from current or future tax refunds.

-Individual mandate repeal takes effect in 2019, but penalties for 2018 will still be collected in 2019
+Individual mandate repeal took effect in 2019

 Elimination of the individual mandate penalty destabilized the market and resulted in higher premiums for 2019

-The week after the IRS quietly changed their stance on silent returns for 2016 tax returns, HHS introduced proposed regulations aimed at stabilizing the individual and small group health insurance markets (both on and off-exchange), and the market stabilization rule was finalized in April 2017.
+The week after the IRS quietly changed its stance on silent returns for 2016 tax returns, HHS introduced proposed regulations aimed at stabilizing the individual and small group health insurance markets (both on and off-exchange), and the market stabilization rule was finalized in April 2017.
 While the IRS decision to accept silent returns for 2016 was in line with Trump’s executive order, it was the opposite of a market stabilization measure, so it was somewhat ironic that the Trump Administration was simultaneously working on actions purported to stabilize the individual market.

 The ACA’s main insurance reforms (guaranteed-issue coverage, premium subsidies, and the individual mandate) are often described as a three-legged stool.
 Insurers can no longer reject people based on medical history, and that pushes premiums upwards.
 But the individual mandate ensures that healthy people purchase coverage, helping to keep premiums in check.
 And premium subsidies offset a significant portion of the cost for low-income and middle-class enrollees, making coverage affordable in situations where it would otherwise be unaffordable.